 Doctors with M.E. is the global professional association for medical practitioners and scientists in the field, bringing together leading experts, regional associations and the quarter of a million healthcare professionals with ME that already existed pre-pandemic.
 They are a unique authority on myalgic encephalomyelitis and those Long Covid patients acknowledged by NIH, NIAID and BMA narratives who risk progression to this neuroimmune disease.
 With professional backgrounds developed in hospitals, surgeries, universities, financial services and think-tanks, their range of expertise is both specific and multidisciplinary.

-The You + ME Registry is partnered with Emerge Australia, a national organization providing information, support and advocacy for people living with myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
+Emerge Australia is a national organization providing information, support and advocacy for people living with myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
 Their work gives hope and help to more than 250,000 Australians living with ME/CFS.

 The Global Interdependence Center (GIC) seeks to encourage the expansion of global dialogue and free trade in order to improve cooperation and understanding among nations, with the goal of reducing international conflicts and improving worldwide living standards.